City University of New York

 University of California, Irvine

-Rachel Baker is an associate professor of education policy at The University of California, Irvine’s School of Education.
+Rachel Baker is an associate professor of higher education at The University of Pennsylvania’s Graduate School of Education.
 In her research, she aims to increase access, persistence, and success in higher education for traditionally underserved groups.
 Rachel approaches this goal through two related lines of research: (a) understanding how various policies affect how college students make decisions about majors and transfer and (b) describing patterns of college enrollment by race and socio-economic status over time.
 She is on the editorial boards of Educational Evaluation and Policy Analysis and Research in Higher Education and serves as an associate editor at AERA Open.
 Her work has been supported by The National Science Foundation, The Spencer Foundation, and the Institute of Education Sciences.
 Rachel earned an MA in economics and a PhD in Education Policy from Stanford, has been an enthusiastic AEFP participant since 2013, and has served on the AEFP conference committee the past two years.
 Before getting involved in this research business, Rachel was an elementary school teacher.

 University of Massachusetts Amherst